artsy/artsy.github.io/_posts/2020-01-03-graphql-custom-directives.markdown

 to better handle errors occurring during query resolution, and better equip clients to reason about such errors.

 The goal is to describe our current approach, but also do a deep dive into specific ways we've extended our [GraphQL server](https://github.com/artsy/metaphysics) to help us accomplish that.
-Therefore, if you are an interested GraphQL user, you may find this useful, even if some of the larger context specifically around how we are using it to help standardize error handling doesn't apply.
+If you are an interested GraphQL user, you may find this useful, even if some of the larger context specifically around how we are using it to help standardize error handling doesn't apply.